Pamela Lowy Layne - Executive Director

 Elizabeth Worboys Burr - Director of Mission Advancement

-Elizabeth oversees marketing, development, community relations and advocacy for the Maine and New Hampshire operations.
+Elizabeth oversees marketing and development for the Maine and New Hampshire operations.
 She has years of experience in the disability services industry in both states.
 Previously she worked for public relations firms in New York and Philadelphia, representing diverse clients ranging from the Tribeca Film Festival to the rebuilding of the World Trade Center site.

 Elizabeth was named one the region’s 20 Outstanding Women (2020), and a finalist in the 10 to Watch of the Seacoast’s top young professionals (2019).
 Elizabeth holds degrees in English and Sociology from Mount Holyoke College, and attended the UNH Institute on Disability Leadership Series and the CASE Institute in Fundraising at Dartmouth College.

 Shannon has worked with Individuals with Autism, intellectual disabilities, medically fragile backgrounds, vision impairments, behavioral challenges, and other unique needs for the past 15 years.
 Having joined Great Bay Services as a Community Case Manager three years ago, she has worked with the GBS team to strengthen and grow a department of dedicated professionals.
 Prior to Case Management for adults, Shannon worked as a Special Education teacher/case manager at a private non-profit school in New Hampshire, as well as in public schools in Maine and New Hampshire.
 Shannon earned a Master’s degree in Special Education from the University of Southern Maine, and a Bachelor’s Degree in Communications from Castleton University.
 Prior to her career in case management & education, she worked in Hospitality Management both locally and in Vermont.
 During free time, she enjoys gardening, cooking, reading and relaxing with her husband and dog at home.